 Sonoma County GO LOCAL specializes in Economic Development Marketing

-Sonoma County GO LOCAL Cooperative is a community alliance of businesses, non-profit organizations, and government agencies.
+Sonoma County GO LOCAL Cooperative is a community alliance of locally-owned, independent businesses and organizations, providing economic development marketing for its members.

-Business members work together using shared brand promotion, targeted advertising, and a Rewards Card to increase sales, which in turns strengthens our local economy.
+Business and organization members work together using shared brand promotion, targeted advertising, and a Rewards Program to increase sales, which in turns strengthens our local economy.

 GO LOCAL's mission is to promote local economic opportunities by...